Better Gummy Texture

 2) Solids profile: same Brix, different behavior

-Solids don’t just add sweetness-they shape viscosity, set behavior, and how tightly water is held.
-Two formulas can hit the same solids target and still feel totally different because different solids bind water differently and respond differently to humidity and temperature swings.
+Solids do more than sweeten the gummy—they shape viscosity, set behavior, and how tightly water is held.
+Two formulas can hit the same solids target and still feel completely different because different solids bind water differently and respond differently to humidity and temperature swings.

 This is where experienced formulation and manufacturing teams separate "it passed QC today" from "it will still feel right in six months."